martimramos/varnish-4.0-default.vcl/README.md

 # varnish-4.0-default.vcl
-This varnish vcl wil cache everything with 2 different titles based on url
+This varnish vcl wil cache everything with 2 different titles based on url regex Requests are forwarded by haproxy